jbdemonte/mongoose-elasticsearch-xp/README.md

 ### Filtered Indexing

 You can specify a filter function to index a model to Elasticsearch based on some specific conditions.
+If document satisfies conditions it will be added to the elastic index.
+If not, it will be removed from index.

 Filtering function must return True for conditions that will be indexing to Elasticsearch (like Array.filter & unlike moogoosastic.filter)